dretax/GarHal_CSGO/README.md

 # GarHal_CSGO
 A project that demonstrates how to screw with CSGO from Kernel Space.
 Project comes with updated offsets, my aim was to create a project with more features achieved using a driver.
 I tend to hook DirectX, and implement Kernel-level drawing into this project.
+This has been done by a couple of people already, I mainly wanted to do one myself from "scratch" because I haven't seen completed Driver hacks for CSGO out there.
+It was something that helped me understand more of how Kernels work in particular, make a clean project for myself, and go forward.

+Side note:
-Side note: No, this project has nothing to do with csgo's released source code or whatever.
+No, this project has nothing to do with csgo's released source code or whatever.
+This project probably has mistakes.
+Feel free to correct me through PRs.

 ## Features
 * Driver Hiding (Kill Patchguard before use) @JKornev